MohammadNoman/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/08-ai-native-ides/03-zed-ai-features-and-workflows.md

 ---

-## Section 2: Multi-Model Configuration — Choosing the Right AI for the Task
+## Multi-Model Configuration — Choosing the Right AI for the Task

 Different AI models excel at different tasks.
 Claude Sonnet is excellent at complex reasoning and thorough, production-ready generation.
 GPT-4 Mini is faster for quick completions, ideal for autocomplete and simple suggestions.
 Gemini 2.0 Flash excels at structured data tasks and documentation.
 Zed lets you configure multiple models and switch between them per task, enabling you to get the best tool for each specific need without compromising on either speed or quality.